 5. Create a digital twin of an organization

-A digital twin typically provides a model of something in the physical world that is calibrated and updated by data.
+A digital twin typically provides a model of something in the physical world that is calibrated and updated by new data.
 These have traditionally focused on physical products, like power plants and cars.
 Process mining techniques could also help create what Gartner is calling a digital twin of the organization (DTO), which focuses more on business processes, rather than physical products, to help enterprises improve performance, customer experience and business process outsourcing initiatives.

 "In the future, DTOs will enable us to optimize all processes in Siemens and to measure the improvement in a more efficient way," said Lars Reinkemeyer, global process mining lead at Siemens and guest lecturer at the University of California, Santa Barbara.
 "DTOs are expected to be a significant contributor on the journey toward digital transformation."